-After the accident immediately call the police and file a police report.
+After the accident immediately calls the police and files a police report.
 Like any vehicle accident, collect evidence.
-Collecting evidence entails taking photos of the cars, taking photos of the full scene, taking photos of the road and any relevant street signs, get the information from both drivers, get their insurance, and get their driver license.
+Collecting evidence entails taking photos of the cars, taking photos of the full scene, taking photos of the road and any relevant street signs, getting the information from both drivers, getting their insurance, and getting their driver’s licenses.
 The evidence you have collected will make it easier for your attorney and insurance to determine who is liable for the accident.
-Figuring out who is liable will help you get the compensation for your injuries.
+Figuring out who is liable will help you get compensation for your injuries.
 If you are too injured to collect evidence you can request the police to take photos of the accident for you, after you have received medical attention you can go to the police station and request the photos and evidence.

 Seek Medical Attention

 Uber and Lyft provide liability coverage for their drives.
-Both companies have similar policies; the policies’ coverage varies depending on when the accident occured.
+Both companies have similar policies; the policies’ coverage varies depending on when the accident occurred.

-Period 1: This period is when the driver is logged into the app but is not currently driving a passenger, picking one up, or dropping a passenger off.
-This only applies to when the driver is logged on to the app and has not accepted a ride.
-This period provides liability coverage for an accident that the rideshare driver is at fault for.
-The coverage provides up to $50,000 per person that is injured in the accident, and $100,000 for total injury liability per accident, and $25,000 for property damage that was sustained in the accident.
+This period is when the driver is logged into the app but is not currently driving a passenger, picking one up, or dropping a passenger off.
+This only applies when the driver is logged on to the app and has not accepted a ride.
+This period provides liability coverage for an accident that which the rideshare driver is at fault.
+The coverage provides up to $50,000 per person that is injured in the accident, $100,000 for total injury liability per accident, and $25,000 for property damage that was sustained in the accident.

-Period 2: In period 2, the driver has to be on their way to pick up a rider which they have accepted on the app.
+In period 2, the driver has to be on their way to pick up a rider that they have accepted on the app.
 The liability insurance has a large increase, it increases to $1 million.
 Like in period 1 this coverage is when the rideshare driver is at fault.

-Period 3: Period 3 and Period 2 are similar, but period 3 is when the rider is in the car, and ending at the drop-off location.
+Period 3 and Period 2 are similar, but period 3 is when the rider is in the car and ends at the drop-off location.
 This liability coverage provides up to $1 million in any damage that was caused by the accident, plus limited coverage for the property of the rideshare driver, and it provides uninsured motorists’ coverage.

 For most cases, suing Uber or Lyft will not be an option because they are not liable for their independent contractors.
 Your best option would be to file a claim with Uber and Lyft liability coverage.
 This will be able to cover up to 1 million dollars of compensation for riders and other cars and people who experienced any sort of damages that resulted from the accident.
 Your other option is to file a claim under their uninsured motorist coverage, this only applies when one does not have insurance that covers the damages done.

-The compensation for a rideshare accident is exactly the same like any other accident.
-If you are the rideshare driver, a passenger in a rideshare car, the driver or third party in the accident, you may be able to receive this compensation:
+The compensation for a rideshare accident is exactly the same as any other accident.
+If you are the rideshare driver, a passenger in a rideshare car, the driver or a third party in the accident, you may be able to receive this compensation: